mgrotelambers/pericyte-syncytial-coupling-seizure-signaling/README.md

-# Syncytial coupling of mid-capillary pericytes underlies seizure-associated electro-metabolic signaling.
+# Syncytial coupling of mid-capillary pericytes underlies seizure-associated electro-metabolic signaling
-Code and analysis scripts for the paper "Syncytial coupling of mid-capillary pericytes underlies seizure-associated electro-metabolic signaling"
+This repository contains the Python and R analysis scripts used to generate the figures and statistical results for the publication "Syncytial coupling of mid-capillary pericytes underlies seizure-associated electro-metabolic signaling".
+It includes pipelines for morphological clustering, electrophysiology data visualization, and calcium imaging analysis.